A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

 \subsection{Domain generalization}

-Another research direction in the field of domain transfer learning is \textit{domain generalization} (DG)~\cite{zhou2022domain}, which aims to train a model using labelled source data that can generalize to any target domains without accessing target data in training.
-DG removes the dependency on target training data, making it very useful in many real-world tasks where target data is difficult or expensive to obtain before deploying the model.
-It is also a critical research area for point cloud learning, as many point cloud tasks require 3D deep models to be robust and generalizable to unseen domains.
-For instance, autonomous vehicles require generalizable 3D perception to operate safely in various unseen places and scenarios.
+Unlike UDA, domain generalization (DG)~\cite{zhou2022domain} eliminates the dependency on target training data, making it highly valuable for real-world tasks where obtaining target data is difficult or costly prior to model deployment.
+This is crucial for many point cloud tasks that require 3D deep models to be robust and generalizable to unseen domains, such as in safe autonomous driving.
+Table~\ref{tab.
+Sum of domain generalization methods} provides an overview of representative methods.